Georgia Endovascular Logo

 Please note that the above risks are not exhaustive, and individual patient experiences may vary.
 It is always advisable to consult with a healthcare professional for personalized information and guidance related to PAE.

-Georgia Prostate Institute: Our Commitment to Providing Superior Care
+Georgia Endovascular: Our Commitment to Providing Superior Care in Greater Atlanta

 Like any medical procedure, PAE has some risks and complications.
-Georgia Prostate Institute takes a comprehensive approach to mitigating these risks and ensuring patient well-being.
+Georgia Endovascular in Atlanta takes a comprehensive approach to mitigating these risks and ensuring patient well-being.

 Before proceeding with PAE, we assess each patient's individual risk profile.
 This assessment involves a thorough history, physical evaluation, and a review of their medical records.
 This in-depth approach helps identify any existing medical conditions or factors that may increase the risk of complications during or following PAE.